Room Selection is over. Now what?

 Opportunities to transfer to other rooms within the residence halls are limited due to space availability.
 If a student is interested in a Room Transfer, they should complete a Room Transfer Application.
 Transfers made during the academic year are issued based on seniority and availability, then by date of application.
 Transfers are accepted during the first two weeks of each term.
-Transfer requests must be approved by the student's Resident Assistant (RA) and Residence Hall Director (RHD)/Associate Director (AD).
+Transfer requests must be approved by the student's Residence Hall Director (RHD)/Associate Director (AD).

 If a student chooses not to stay in the residence halls, they must cancel their housing via the online Cancellation Form.
 This applies to students who register then change their minds, students taking leaves of absence, moving off-campus, graduating early, and students studying abroad.
 Once a student’s housing has been cancelled, a cancellation fee and credit will be applied to their student account, as applicable.
 Visit the Proration Schedule for information about cancellation fees.
 Student accounts will only be assessed after room keys are returned to the Hartley Hospitality Desk.
 If a student’s room key is their CUID, they must deactivate their room access at the Hartley Hospitality Desk to confirm departure.